-Once you have received your organ, you need to do everything possible to stay healthy and prevent rejection.
+Once you receive your organ, you need to do everything possible to stay healthy and prevent rejection.
 While the risk of rejecting your new organ decreases as time goes on, it never goes away.

+“Rejection” is a very scary word, but it doesn’t always mean you are losing your transplanted organ.
+Rejection is when the organ recipient’s immune system recognizes the donor organ as foreign and attempts to eliminate it.
+It often occurs when your immune system detects things like bacteria or a virus.
+Some degree of rejection occurs with every transplant, but how clinically significant the rejection depends on the individual.
+Your transplant team knows how to manage rejection with medication.
+Some complications may require re-hospitalization.
+Going back into the hospital allows you to be properly monitored and treated so that you can get healthy quickly.
 At least one episode of acute rejection is common within the first year after a transplant, but it can also occur years after a transplant.
 Despite the use of immunosuppression therapy, acute rejection can occur and often lead to chronic rejection.
 Chronic rejection, which is characterized by gradual loss of organ function, is an ongoing concern for transplant recipients because it can occur weeks, months or years after transplantation.
 Therefore, organ recipients should be aware of the signs of both acute and chronic rejection.
 Call your doctor as soon as you experience any of them.
-Symptoms include:

 - Flu-like symptoms such as chills, nausea, vomiting, diarrhea, tiredness, headache, dizziness and body aches and pains